 After measuring your child from the waist to the floor.
 Cut the fabric in the shape as you see in the photo.
 Try it on your mermaid and make sure it works before proceeding.

 I had to trim mine several times before it fit my daughter.
 Then I used her tail as a template for the other girl’s mermaid tails.

 I centered the tail shape in the middle of where I had the hole and the velcro.

-How did you do the tail?
-What kind of fabric is that green fabric?
+How did you do make the green mermaid fin?

 Hot glue the edges to the rest of the tail and trim the fabric into the shape of the tail.